MinecraftForge/Documentation/docs/gettingstarted/index.md

     **Do not** edit the `buildscript {}` section of the build.gradle file, its default text is necessary for ForgeGradle to function.

-Almost anything underneath `apply project: forge` and the `// EDITS GO BELOW HERE` marker can be changed, many things can be removed and customized there as well.
+Almost anything underneath the `// Only edit below this line, the above code adds and enables the necessary things for Forge to be setup.` marker can be changed, many things can be removed and customized there as well.

 There is a whole site dedicated to customizing the forge `build.gradle` files - the [ForgeGradle cookbook][].
 Once you're comfortable with your mod setup, you'll find many useful recipes there.